 Scripture Passage: Romans 12:6

-First, to discover what our spiritual gifts are, we must make ourselves living sacrifices to God.
-We must voluntarily give Him all that we are and take our hands off of our own lives.
-We must also recognize that our lives do not belong to us but first belong to Jesus and then to one another.
+If we want to discover what our spiritual gifts are, we must first present ourselves as living sacrifices to God.
+We must willingly give Him all that we are, recognizing that our lives do not belong to us; rather, we first belong to Jesus, and then to one another.

-We cannot be afraid to present ourselves as living sacrifices to Him.
-As people who belong to Jesus, we must stay put on the altar through discipline and devotion.
-Only then is there a complete transformation.
-Jesus becomes our inner nature and works from within.
-We will never understand our spiritual gifts without the mind of Christ—a renewed mind.
-Only then can we know our individual spiritual gifts.
-When He renews our minds, we must think with it.
-And then…we must begin.
+As living sacrifices, we stay put on the altar through discipline and devotion.
+Then we experience a complete transformation; Jesus becomes our inner nature, working from within.
+We cannot understand our spiritual gifts without the mind of Christ; when He renews our minds, we must think with them.

-Today, let’s get started.
-Ask yourself what your church’s greatest need is, and how you can be of best use.
-As you are exploring and figuring out where you fit in the body, be open to things you may not see as “glamorous.”
+Today, consider what your church’s greatest need is, and how you can be of best use.
+As you are figuring out where you fit in the Body, be open to things you may not see as “glamorous.”